-The fuel system must be designed such that the spillage during refueling cannot contact the driver position, exhaust system, hot engine parts, or the ignition system.
+The fuel system must be designed such that any spillage that occurs during refueling cannot contact the driver position, exhaust system, hot engine parts, or the ignition system.
 Belly pans must be vented to prevent accumulation of fuel.

 3.5.6.5 Venting Systems